planttheidea/moize/README.md

 #### clear()

-This will clear all values in the cache, resetting it to a default state.
+This will clear all values in the cache, resetting it to an empty state.

 ```javascript
 const memoized = moize((item) => {